Our speech and language checklist shows common speech and language behaviour at different ages.

 Look at the checklist that is closest to your child’s age right now, but do not use an age that is older than your child’s age.
 For example, if your child is 13 months old, look at the 12 months checklist.

-If you leave one or more check boxes blank, or if you are worried about your child’s speech and language skills, call KIDS LINE at 1-800-265-7293 ext.
-3616.
-You can discuss your concerns with a public health nurse, who can connect you with Wee Talk.
+If you leave one or more check boxes blank, or if you are worried about your child’s speech and language skills, call Here4Kids at 1-844-4-KIDS-11 (1-844-454-3711).
+You can discuss your concerns with a service coordinator, who can connect you with Wee Talk.
 Download a copy of the checklist here.

 6 MONTHS - Does your child…?

 - Make several vowel sounds (e.g. ooh, aah, ee)

 - Imitate some sounds (like coughing)

 - Make silly sounds with their mouth like “raspberries"

 - Reach for, hold and put toys in their mouth

 - Cry to an angry voice and smile to a pleasant voice